HLWPOLITO/SemNov_AML_DAAI_23-24/README.md

 ## Introduction

 This code allows to replicate all the experiments and reproduce all the results that we included in our project report.

+## Documentation

+The original file 'trainer_cla_md' and 'ood_utils.py' files inside the folder were replaced for the faliure cases analyses.

 ### Requirements
 We perform our experiments on the Google Colab environment.